Aylamccarthy/cobh-childrens-theatre/README.md

 Website behaved as expected, error message was displayed and the form did not submit.

-Footer Social Media Icons / Links
+**Footer Social Media Icons / Links**

-Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a hover affect of the orange branding color.
+Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab.

-Each item opened a new tab when clicked as expected and correct hover color was present.
+Each item opened a new tab when clicked as expected.

-Footer Contact Information
+**Footer Contact Information**

 Testing was performed on the phone number in the contact information section of the footer to ensure behaviour was as expected.

-Steps to test Telephone Number
+_Steps to test Telephone Number_

-Navigate to Cobh Children's Theatre - Home Page
+1. Navigate to Cobh Children's Theatre - Home Page
-Click the phone number in the footer (01 123 456 789)
+2. Click the phone number in the footer (01 123 456 789)

 Expected:

 A window is opened asking which device you would like to call from.